 The trucking industry is constantly changing with the growing needs of the economy and marketplace.
 Safety is another factor playing a role in regulating drivers, as the goal is to minimize trucker accidents while increasing load capacity.
-In order to ensure drivers can arrive safely and on time every time with freight loads, state and federal agencies are looking to make changes to regulations in 2018.
-Find out which regulations will be running in full steam next year, and which ones have been tabled until a later date.
+In order to ensure drivers can arrive safely and on time every time with freight loads, state and federal agencies are looking to make changes to regulations this 2018.
+Find out which regulations will be running in full steam this year, and which ones have been tabled until a later date.
 Use this information to maintain proper compliance for your carrier operations and fleets of drivers.

 Hair Sampling for Drug Tests

-Along with the ELD mandate, the FAST Act passed in 2015 has stipulated that DOT drug and alcohol testing will use hair sampling.
+Along with the ELD mandate, the FAST Act, passed in 2015, has stipulated that DOT drug and alcohol testing will use hair sampling.
 This would require all truck drivers to receive DOT testing for commercial driver’s license applications and renewals to use hair testing.
 It would also include any random DOT drug tests, as well as annual physical exam drug testing.
 This type of drug testing is far more accurate as it provides a history of the drug and alcohol use of the individual dating back for months.
 As it stands now, urine testing offers an extremely short life for testing, often at days or months for some substances like cocaine and alcohol.

 Hair sampling would ensure that drivers are sober during certain periods of time.
 This would help DOT inspectors, insurance companies, and law enforcement officers determine if a driver was under the influence during times when they were operating a truck.
 It would greatly minimize the risk of truck driver accidents and fatalities due to being under the influence of drugs or alcohol while driving.